gaurav-dhindale/Hand_Digit_Recognition_MNIST/README.md

 # Hand_Digit_Recognition_MNIST

-This is a simple Neural Network based Handwritten Digit Recognition program created using TensorFlow.
+This is a simple Neural Network based Handwritten Digit Recognition program.
+Neural Network is  created using TensorFlow.